 Glucometers are an imperative tool in the lives of diabetics.
 Whether you are a Type-1 diabetic or Type-2 diabetic, it is essential to have a blood sugar testing machine that helps you monitor sugar levels time and again.
-However, the process of someone who has been recently diagnosed with diabetes might find it overwhelming how to use a glucometer, how to get accurate results, etc.
+However, the process of someone who has recently been diagnosed with diabetes might find it overwhelming how to use a glucometer and how to get accurate results, etc.

-Before we talk about the right ways to use it, let us set a context on what a glucometer is!
+Before we talk about the right ways to use it, let us understand what a glucometer is!

 What is a Glucometer?

-A glucometer, also known as a glucose meter, is a device that helps in monitoring your blood sugar by needing a single drop of blood.
+A glucometer, also known as a glucose meter, is a device that helps monitor your blood sugar by using a single drop of blood.
 Mostly compact and portable, the device provides readings by detecting sugar levels in the body with the help of a test strip.
-The blood when it comes in contact with the chemicals in the strip, gives out electrical currents which read out the level of glucose in the sample and provide numerical results in seconds.
+The blood, when it comes in contact with the chemicals in the strip, gives out electrical currents which read out the level of glucose in the sample and provide numerical results in seconds.

 Who should use a Glucometer?

 A glucometer is advisable for anyone with high sugar levels.
 Anyone with Type 1 diabetes, Type 2 diabetes, gestational diabetes (diabetes during pregnancy), or latent autoimmune diabetes in adults (LADA) must include regular testing of blood sugar as part of their diabetes treatment.

 Why should one use a Glucometer?